djs93/Game-Mod-Q4/README.md

 # League of Quake
 Spring 2019 IT266 Quake 4 Modifications

+# Quick Notes:
+* To open the buy menu bind a key to "Buy Menu" in Settings -> Controls -> Weapons

 # How to install (Windows):
 * Clone/Download repository
 * Open q4sdk.sln in Visual Studio 2013 (tested on Ultimate edition)